-On the payment slip provided, print your entity's name, tax file number and Australian business number.
-In the Amount payable box, write the amount you recorded at section B, E Total tax payable.
-This is the amount of FDT and/or OFT that is to be paid.
-See Lodgment and payment requirements on this page for details on how to pay this amount.
+On the payment slip provided, print your entity's name, tax file number (TFN) and Australian business number (ABN).
+In the Amount payable box, write the amount you recorded at section B, Total tax payable.
+This is the amount of FDT and OFT that is to be paid.
+See Lodgment and payment requirements on the next page for details on how to pay this amount.